 Change the oil at every 25 HOUR interval of operation or sooner if the oil becomes discolored.
-CHANGE OIL MORE FREQUENTLY UNDER DIRTY CONDITIONS.
+For model 448, change the oil filter at every 50 HOURS of operation (or every second oil change).
+CHANGE OIL MORE FREQUENTLY UNDER DIRTY, DUSTY CONDITIONS.
 (Most lawn and garden tractor working conditions are considered dirty and/or dusty.)